Ayanami-Yu/GTF-Project-Page/README.md

-# vidtome-diffusion.github.io
+# GTF-Project-Page

-Project webpage of paper "VidToMe: Video Token Merging for Zero-Shot Video Editing".
+Project webpage of our paper _Towards Generalized and Training-Free Text-Guided Semantic Manipulation_